Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 Bottom
 ------

-The method :py:meth:`.Well.bottom` returns a position at the bottom center of the well.
-This could be a good position to start at when considering where to aspirate, or any other operation where you want to be contacting the liquid.
-In addition, :py:meth:`.Well.bottom` takes an optional argument ``z``, which is a distance in mm to move relative to the bottom vertically (positive numbers move up, and negative numbers move down):
+The method :py:meth:`.Well.bottom` declares a position at the bottom center of the well.
+This is the recommended position to start at when considering where to aspirate, or any operation where you want to be contacting the liquid.
+In addition, :py:meth:`.Well.bottom` takes an optional argument ``z``. ``z`` is  defined as a distance in mm relative to the bottom vertically (positive numbers move up, and negative numbers move down) in which to move:

 .. code-block:: python